MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/automation-properties.md

 On Android, to set the text that screen readers will read for the back arrow in the action bar in a [`NavigationPage`](xref:Xamarin.Forms.NavigationPage), set the `AutomationProperties.Name` and `AutomationProperties.HelpText` properties on a [`Page`](xref:Xamarin.Forms.Page).
 However, note that this will not have an effect on OS back buttons.

-### MasterDetailPage
+### FlyoutPage

-On iOS and the Universal Windows Platform (UWP), to set the text that screen readers will read for the toggle button on a [`MasterDetailPage`](xref:Xamarin.Forms.MasterDetailPage), either set the `AutomationProperties.Name`, and `AutomationProperties.HelpText` properties on the `MasterDetailPage`, or on the `IconImageSource` property of the `Master` page.
+On iOS and the Universal Windows Platform (UWP), to set the text that screen readers will read for the toggle button on a [`FlyoutPage`](xref:Xamarin.Forms.FlyoutPage), either set the `AutomationProperties.Name`, and `AutomationProperties.HelpText` properties on the `FlyoutPage`, or on the `IconImageSource` property of the `Flyout` page.

-On Android, to set the text that screen readers will read for the toggle button on a [`MasterDetailPage`](xref:Xamarin.Forms.MasterDetailPage), add string resources to the Android project:
+On Android, to set the text that screen readers will read for the toggle button on a [`FlyoutPage`](xref:Xamarin.Forms.FlyoutPage), add string resources to the Android project:

 ```xml
 <resources>